Unless stated otherwise, the following words and terms in this code shall have the meanings indicated in this chapter.

 REPAIR.
 The reconstruction or renewal of any part of an existing building for the purpose of its maintenance or to correct damage.

 RESIDENTIAL BUILDING.
-For this code, includes detached one- and two-family dwellings and multiple single-family dwellings (townhouses) as well as Group R-2, R-3 and R-4 buildings three stories or less in height above grade plane.
+For this code, includes detached one- and two-family dwellings and multiple single-family dwellings (townhouses) and Group R-2, R-3 and R-4 buildings three stories or less in height above grade plane.

 ROOF ASSEMBLY.
 A system designed to provide weather protection and resistance to design loads.
 The system consists of a roof covering and roof deck or a single component serving as both the roof covering and the roof deck.
 A roof assembly includes the roof covering, underlayment, roof deck, insulation, vapor retarder and interior finish.